-It is above 1,200 years since France has been governed
+It is above 1,200 years that France has been governed by kings, but they were not as absolute at first as they are now.
+Indeed, their authority was never limited by written laws as are the Kings of England and Castile, but only moderated by received customs, deposited, as I may say, at first in the hands of the States of the kingdom, and afterwards in those of the Parliament.
+The registering of treaties with other Crowns and the ratifications of edicts for raising money are almost obliterated images of that wise medium between the exorbitant power of the

-by Kings, but they were not as absolute as they are now.
-Indeed, their authority was never limited by written laws as the Kings of England and Castile, but only moderated by received customs, deposited, as I may say, at first in the hands of the states of the kingdom, and afterwards in those of the Parliament.
-The registering of treaties with other Crowns and the ratifications of edicts for raising money are almost obliterated images of that wise medium between the exorbitant power of the Kings and the licentiousness of the people instituted by our ancestors.
+Kings and the licentiousness of the people instituted by our ancestors.
 Wise and good Princes found that this medium was such a seasoning to their power as made it delightful to their people.
 On the other hand, weak and vicious Kings always hated it as an obstacle to all their extravagances.
-The history of the Sire de Joinville makes it evident that St. Louis was an admirer of this scheme of government, and the writings of Oresme, Bishop of Lisieux, and of the famous Iuvenal des Ursins, convince us that Charles V., who merited the surname of Wise, never thought his power to be superior to the laws and to his duty.
+The history of the Sire de Joinville makes it evident that Saint Louis was an admirer of this scheme of government, and the writings of Oresme, Bishop of Lisieux, and of the famous Juvenal des Ursins, convince us that Charles V., who merited the surname of Wise, never thought his power to be superior to the laws and to his duty.
 Louis XI., more cunning than truly wise, broke his faith upon this head as well as all others.
-Louis XII, would have restored this balance of power to its ancient lustre if the ambition of Cardinal Amboise,1 who governed him absolutely, had not opposed it.
+Louis XII. would have restored this balance of power to its ancient lustre if the ambition of Cardinal Amboise,-[George d'Amboise, the first of the name, in 1498 Minister to Louis XII., deceased 1510.]- who governed him absolutely, had not opposed it.